philanc/ple/README.md

 ### License

-This code is published under a BSD license.
+This code is published under a MIT license.
 Feel free to fork!